ndonfris/fish-lsp/docs/MAN_FILE.md

 Start the language server.

   `--enable`                       enable the language server features
   `--disable`                      disable the language server features
   `--dump`                         dump the json output of the language server features enabled after startup
   `--stdio`                        use stdin/stdout for communication (default)
   `--node-ipc`                     use node IPC for communication
   `--socket <port>`                use TCP socket for communication
   `--memory-limit <mb>`            set memory usage limit in MB
   `--max-files <number>`           override the maximum number of files to analyze

 ### `env`

 show the environment variables available to the lsp

   `-c` or `--create`                 create the environment variable
   `-s` or `--show`                   show the environment variables
   `--show-default`                 show the default values for fish-lsp env variables
   `--only <VAR>`                   only include the specified environment variables in the output
   `--no-global`                    don't use global scope when generating environment variables
   `--no-local`                     don't use local scope when generating environment variables
   `--no-export`                    don't use export flag when generating environment variables
   `--no-comments`                  skip outputting comments
   `--confd`                        output for redirecting to conf.d/fish-lsp.fish
   `--json`                         output `fish_lsp_*` initialization variables as JSON object (for vscode `settings.json`)

 ### `info`

 show the build info of fish-lsp

   `--bin`                          show the path of the fish-lsp executable
   `--path`                         show the path of the entire fish-lsp installation
   `--build-time`                   show the path of the entire fish-lsp repo
   `--build-type`                   show the build type of the command
   `-v` or `--version`                show the lsp version
   `--lsp-version`                  show the vscode-languageserver version
   `--capabilities`                 show the lsp capabilities
   `--man-file`                     show the man file path
   `--log-file`                     show the log file path
   `--show`                         show the man/log file contents (needs to be paired with `--log-file` or `--man-file`)
   `--extra`                        show debugging server info (capabilities, paths, version, etc.)
   `--verbose`                      show debugging server info (capabilities, paths, version, etc.)
   `--check-health`                 run diagnostics and report health status
   `--health-check`                 run diagnostics and report health status
   `--time-startup`                 time the startup of the fish-lsp executable
   `--time-only`                    show brief summary of the startup timing
   `--use-workspace <PATH>`         use the workspace at the specified directory path when `fish-lsp info --time-startup` is used
   `--no-warning`                   disable message in the `fish-lsp info --time-startup` output
   `--show-files`                   show the files that were indexed during startup when `fish-lsp info --time-startup` is used
+  `--dump-symbol-tree <FILE>`      show the fish-lsp definition symbol tree for the specified file
   `--dump-parse-tree <FILE>`       show the tree-sitter AST for the specified file
   `--dump-semantic-tokens <FILE>`  show the semantic-tokens for the specified file
-  `--no-color`                disable color output in the `fish-lsp info --dump-file-tree`/`fish-lsp info --semantic-tokens` output
+  `--no-color`                     disable color output from `--dump-*` output
+  `--no-icons`                     disable icon usage in output from `fish-lsp info --dump-symbol-tree`
   `--source-maps`                  show the source-maps
   `--check`                        used in combination with `--source-maps`, verifies source-maps are working by throwing an error
   `--status`                       used in combination with `--source-maps`, shows status of source-maps loading

 ### `url`

 show a helpful url related to the fish-lsp

   `--repo` or `--git`                show the github repo
   `--npm`                          show the npm package url
   `--homepage`                     show the homepage
   `--contributions`                show the contributions url
   `--wiki`                         show the github wiki
   `--issues` or `--report`           show the issues page
   `--discussions`                  show the discussions page
   `--clients-repo`                 show the clients configuration repo
   `--sources`                      show a list of helpful sources

 ### `complete`

 Provide completions for the `fish-lsp`

   `--names`                        show the feature names of the completions
   `--toggles`                      show the feature names of the completions
   `--fish`                         show fish script
   `--features`                     show features
   `--env-variables`                show env variable completions
   `--env-variable-names`           show env variable names
   `--names-with-summary`           show the names with the summary for the completions
   `--abbreviations`                show the 'fish-lsp' subcommand abbreviations

 ## EXAMPLES